The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Technical Results for Theorems and

 \begin{remark} \Cref{lemma:lipschitz_p,lemma:lipschitz_Q} on the Lipschitz continuity of $\op P$ and $\op Q$ do not depend on the specific choice of the function $g$ in \cref{definition:weighted_total_variation}; they hold true also for the usual total variation distance.
 In contrast, in the proof of~\cref{lemma:lipschitz_G} the specific choice of~$g$ is used in order to control differences between moments by means of $d_g(\placeholder, \placeholder)$. \end{remark}

-\begin{remark} One may wonder whether the non-unit Lipschitz constant in~\cref{lemma:lipschitz_G} is inherent or just an artifact of the method of proof.
-A simple example shows that the Gaussian projection operator~$\op G$ is not globally Lipschitz continuous.
-Specifically, consider the probability distributions~$\mu_1 = \normal(0, \varepsilon)$ with a variance $\varepsilon \leq 1/2$ and
+\begin{remark} A simple example shows that the constant $L_{\op G}(R, n)$ in~\eqref{eq:lipschitz_G} is divergent in the limit~$R \to \infty$, indicating that the Gaussian projection operator~$\op G$ is not globally Lipschitz continuous.
+Specifically, take $\varepsilon \leq \frac{1}{2}$ and consider the probability distributions

 By definition of $d_g$, it follows that

 On the other hand, $\op G \mu_2 = \normal\bigl(0, 2 \varepsilon + (1 - 2 \varepsilon) \varepsilon\bigr)$, and the variance of this Gaussian is bounded from below by $3 \varepsilon - 2 \varepsilon^2 \geq 2 \varepsilon$.
 Consequently, it holds that